Entanglement entropy of a simple quantum system: Main features of the model

-where $C$ is the normalization constant and $\lambda$ is a dimensionless parameter, that we assume much greater than unity ($\lambda \gg 1$).
+where $C_n$ is the normalization constant and $\lambda$ is a dimensionless parameter, which we assume much greater than unity ($\lambda \gg 1$).

+From the point of view of an observer in $A$, the asymptotic behaviour of $\psi (x,\, y)$, for $n=1$, is an exponential decay, as in the case of a Coulomb potential, while for $n=2$ the wave function $\psi$ has an asymptotic gaussian slope, as in the case of an harmonic oscillator.

-If the system is in a bound state due to a central potential, the complete wave function $\hat\psi$ should contain an angular part expressed by spherical harmonics $Y_{lm}(\theta,\, \phi)$:
+If the system is in a quantum state subjected to a central potential, the complete wave function $\Phi$ should contain an angular part expressed by spherical harmonics $Y_{lm}(\theta,\, \phi)$:

-where $\hat C$ is the normalization constant.
-If the angular momentum is zero, the angular component of the wave function reduces to a constant $Y_{00}(\theta,\, \phi) = 1/\sqrt{4\pi}$, which can be included in the overall normalization constant $C=\hat C/\sqrt{4\pi}$ appearing in the expression (\ref{wave}) of the wave function $\psi$.
+If the angular momentum is zero, the angular component of the wave function reduces to a constant $Y_{00}(\theta,\, \phi) = 1/\sqrt{4\pi}$ and can be included in the constant $C_n$ [Eq. (\ref{wave})], which hence represents the overall normalization constant of the complete wave function $\Phi$.

-In order to justify the form (\ref{wave}) of the wave function $\psi$, let us list the main properties it satisfies.
+In order to justify the form (\ref{wave}) of the wave function $\psi$, let us list the main properties it satisfies:

 {\bf 1)} $\psi$ depends on both sets of variables $x,\, y$ defined in the two separate regions $A$ and $B$, but it is not factorizable in the product (\ref{uncorrelated}) of two distinct parts depending only on one variable: